JackRWilson/Formula-1-Project/data/README.md

 - Data was scraped from all races years 1950 - 2024

+- Specific scraping links can be found in the raw folder README

 ### Final Analysis Data

 - The final analysis data contains 3510 rows and 50 features.
 Each row represents a driver's aggregated performance across all races in a given season.
 Many of the features are engineered based on existing columns to improve machine learning and other analysis.